Shrimp Deviled Eggs

 Want more tasty ideas for deviled eggs?

 Deviled eggs are one of my very favorite thing to make with hard-cooked eggs, and I shared all of My BEST Deviled Eggs in one post.
-And if you’re a big deviled egg fan like I am, that recipe collection also has lots and lots of ideas for deviled eggs from other blogs around the web.
+And if you’re a big deviled egg fan like I am, that post also has deviled eggs from other blogs around the web.

 How to Make Shrimp Deviled Eggs:

-- If you’re planning to make hard-boiled eggs, I hope you’ve had them in the fridge for a few days, because eggs that are at least a week old are much easier to peel.
-Even when I use my method for perfect hard-boiled eggs, I usually manage to mangle at least one egg, but I like extra yolks in my hard-boiled eggs, so it all works out.
+- Even if you’re using one of my methods for Perfect Hard-Boiled Eggs, I hope you’ve had them in the fridge for a few days, because older eggs are much easier to peel.
+I usually manage to mangle at least one egg, but I just use the extra yolks.

 - The first photos shows the eggs when I started this recipe.